A topic from the subject of Organic Chemistry in Chemistry.

 Conclusion:

-• The structure and bonding of organic molecules determine their chemical properties.
+• The structure and bonding of organic molecules determine their chemical properties and reactivity.

-• Understanding these concepts is essential for studying organic chemistry and applying it to fields such as medicine, biology, and materials science.
+• Understanding these concepts is essential for studying organic chemistry and applying it to fields such as medicine, biology, materials science, and engineering.

 Experiment: Infrared Spectroscopy of Functional Groups